Gorenstein isolated quotient singularities of odd prime dimension are cyclic: Introduction

 \begin{Theorem} Let $n$ be an odd prime number.
-Let $G$ be a finite subgroup of $\sll{n}{K}$, where $K$ is a field such that the characteristic of $K$ is $0$ or does not divide the order of $G$.
-Assume that $1$ is not an eigen value of any element of $G$ except for the unit matrix.
-Then, $G$ is a cyclic group. \end{Theorem}
+Let $G$ be a finite subgroup of $\gl{n}{{\Bbb C}}$ which contains no pseudo-reflection.
+Assume that the invariant subring $R^G$ is Gorenstein with isolated singularity.
+Then, $R^G$ has a cyclic quotient singularity. \end{Theorem}

-Our proof is very simple and easy.
-We do not use the classification of finite subgroups of $\sll{3}{{\Bbb C}}$.

 For a finite subgroup $G$ of $\gl{n}{{\Bbb C}}$, we set

 for $i=0, 1, \ldots, n$.
 Each element in $\Sigma_{n-1}\backslash \{e\}$ is called a {\em pseudo-reflection}.
 Set